jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Genome_Browsers.md

 **Go to IVG-Web**

 - Navigate to [IGV App](https://igv.org/app/)
 - The human genome is loaded by default.
-To switch to C. elegans, let's go to the **Genome** menu tab.
+To switch to *C. elegans*, let's go to the **Genome** menu tab.
 - Typically, I would recommend selecting **Local file** and having you upload the exact fasta file and .gtf file that you used for your RNA-seq analysis.
 In the interest of time and because we downloaded everything from UCSC, we can do select **UCSC GenArk**...

 <p align="center">